Brianland

 Sergio: “We got 20 minutes to get everybody to the church.”

-beautiful beat-perfect piano score kicks in
+Beautiful beat-perfect piano score kicks in.

-1:16:55 – store owner woman & Sergio start to evacuate immigrants they’re hiding
+1:16:55 – store owner woman & Sergio start to evacuate immigrants they’re hiding.

 1:17:45 – Bob & Sergio arrive at Sergio’s 2nd floor apt.
-Sergio: “Bob, you’re back on defense.”

-This entire location set was built in a couple of days when PTA took Benicio’s advice to change this entire section of the script.

-1:18:00 — Sergio introduces Bob to the multiple families living in his apt – the only set built for the movie!
+This entire set was built on location above the store in a couple of days (!) when PTA took Benicio’s advice to change this entire section of the script — the only set built for the movie!
 Everything else is real location shooting.

+1:18:00 — Sergio introduces Bob to the multiple families living in his apt.

-1:18:35 – Bob plugs in phone & sits on couch.
+1:18:35 – Bob plugs in phone next to the couch.

 The classic tiger painting above it was found in a thrift shop in El Paso where all this was shot.
+In pre-production, when PTA was talking to Benicio about his character, rather than explain it in words, he simply sent him a picture of a tiger in a kimono. 🙂

 Great continuing dramatic driving piano score

-1:19:17 – Bob reconnects on phone with Comrade Josh & French 75 headquarters
+1:19:17 – Bob reconnects on phone with French 75 headquarters.

 1:20:10 – Bob confesses to abusing his brain with drugs & alcohol & how he can’t remember anything.
 Hilarious conflict conversation over the phone. 🙂